pyranha-labs/textology/README.md

 - New widgets, such as:
   - ListItemHeaders (non-interactive ListItems)
   - HorizontalMenus (walkable list of ListViews with peeking at following lists)
-- "Observer" apps, with "event driven architecture" to detect changes and automatically update UI elements.
+- "Observer" apps, with "event driven architecture" to detect changes, and automatically update UI elements.
+  - Listen to reactive attribute changes.
+  - Listen to posted events/messages.
 - Enhanced testing support
   - Parallel tests via python-xdist
   - Custom testing arguments, such as updating snapshots on failures